rmartinho/flamingdangerzone/_posts/cxx11/2013-02-25-even-more-traits.markdown

 ### Raw storage

-It does not happen often, but I have before needed to use raw storage of appropriate size and alignment for some type.
+It does not happen often, but I have before needed to use raw storage of appropriate size and alignment for some type (`boost::optional` without move semantics, I am looking at you).

 The C++11 standard library provides us with `std::aligned_storage` for this task.
 It provides storage with a certain size and alignment.